hafeyang/pigeon/README.md

-pecker
+pigeon
 ======

-pecker is a frontend develop tool for data mock and validate
+pigeon is a frontend develop tool for data mock and validating